Lisa Cuddy: Development

 During the early fourth season of House, Cuddy received reduced screen time as the show focused on House's new fellows.
 Edelstein revealed that the show would return to its regular format after the season's ninth episode.
 However, production was halted by the 2007–2008 Writers Guild of America strike, which delayed the remainder of the season.
 Edelstein commented: "Cuddy won't be sleeping with House unless we get the writers back.
 So I'm out there picketing."
 As a result of the strike, storylines involving Cuddy had to be pushed back into the show's fifth season, as the fourth season ran for a reduced number of episodes.

 When Edelstein heard she had to do a strip scene in the episode "House's Head", she called actress Sheila Kelley, wife of Richard Schiff (with whom Edelstein had worked previously on The West Wing and Relativity).
 Kelley had worked on a movie about strippers long ago and Edelstein asked her for her advice on the choreography of the striptease.
 On the episode itself, Edelstein commented: "It is very interesting what happens in the first half of the finale in terms of learning about how House sees people and getting the world from his point of view entirely".
 Before the filming of the scene started, Edelstein showed the dance to Hugh Laurie, who, according to Edelstein, was "incredibly supportive, like a cheerleader".
 Edelstein commented that after the scene was filmed she, "felt beautiful, and it ended up being a really lovely experience".

 Cuddy's desire for a baby paralleled Edelstein's personal life, with the actress explaining: "When the show started, I told the producers that at some point during the run of the show, if it was successful, that I was going to get pregnant one way or another.
 So they planted that seed in the character's story so it would be possible for me as a woman to experience that."
 When Cuddy became a mother to Rachel in the show's fifth season, executive producer Katie Jacobs discussed the need for Cuddy to find a balance between her personal and professional life, as well as the impact motherhood would have on her relationship with House: The tension and chemistry are still there.
 Neither one of them is actively fessing-up to looking for a relationship, but they are drawn to each other.
 None of the flirtatiousness is going to go away.
 The stakes are very high for them.
 The attraction is still there.
 We are absolutely going to continue that.
 It's real and it's palpable.
 And it's who they are.

-Cuddy had a difficult relationship with her mother (played by Candice Bergen) after her father passed away.
+Cuddy had a difficult relationship with her mother (played by Candice Bergen) after her father died.
 Although they are cordial, they tend to hide things from each other: Cuddy had misgivings about House meeting her mother for a long time; her mother hid an affair she was having for five years.